 We recommend you start the course anytime after your 20 week anomaly scan.
 It is never too late to benefit from hypnobirthing so don’t worry if you are further on in your pregnancy, contact us to find out more.

 See our Frequently Asked Questions for more information.

 As well as preparing for labour and birth you can also learn how to care for your new baby with our additional and unique workshops.
 Newborn Baby Care and Breastfeeding.
 These tie in with the hypnobirthing philosophy and are based on the latest research.
 So there is no need to do NCT or other birth preparation courses.
 The social aspect of the course is also important and many friendships are formed in our supportive classes.

 We require a non refundable deposit to secure your place.
 Final payment is due two weeks before the course starts, please read our terms and conditions.

-*Please note, although we are registered midwives working within the NHS we are unable to offer specific medical advice tailored to your individual pregnancy, for this you should contact either your G.P or named midwife.
+*Please note, although we are registered midwives we are unable to offer specific medical advice tailored to your individual pregnancy, for this you should contact either your G.P or named midwife.